OpenGamma/OG-Platform/sesame-function/src/docs/credit/curve-integration.rst

 For more information on the different types of snapshot, see here (TODO - link to credit snapshot docs)

-Once a snapshot is created and/or persisted, it needs to be referenced in the function graph.
+Once a snapshot is created and/or persisted, it needs to added to the market data environment, and then referenced in the function graph.
 The two functions designed for this purpose are:

-* ``com.opengamma.sesame.credit.snapshot.SnapshotCreditCurveDataProviderFn``
+* ``com.opengamma.sesame.credit.snapshot.DefaultCreditCurveDataProviderFn``
 * ``com.opengamma.sesame.credit.snapshot.SnapshotYieldCurveDataProviderFn``

-Each takes a snapshot link as its constructor parameter which will be resolved when a curve is required.
+Each takes the curve data name as its constructor parameter which will be resolved when a curve is required.

 Curve data provider functions